ENS Mean and Spread

 Fig18.104.22.168: Mean and Spread charts data time 00UTC 8 September 2017, for T+120 verifying at 00UTC 13 September 2017.

-Fig22.214.171.124 Right: HRES PMSL (hPa) in blue with spread of the ENS members represented as the Standard Deviation of the ENS members (purple shading).
-Colour scale in hPa shown above the chart.
+Fig22.214.171.124 Right: HRES PMSL (hPa) in blue and spread of the ensemble members (represented by their Standard Deviation, purple shading).
+Colour scale for spread in hPa shown above the chart.

 Fig126.96.36.199 Left: Ensemble mean PMSL (hPa) in blue with Normalised Standard Deviation (coloured shading, see Fig188.8.131.52).
 Normalised Standard Deviation is a function of lead time and of geographical location.
-Colour scale in hPa shown above the chart.
+Colour scale for Normalised Standard Deviation in hPa shown above the chart.

 Fig184.108.40.206: Mean and Spread charts data time 00UTC 10 September 2017, for T+72 verifying at 00UTC 13 September 2017.

-Fig220.127.116.11 Right: HRES PMSL (hPa) in blue with spread of the ENS members represented as the Standard Deviation of the ENS members (purple shading).
-Colour scale in hPa shown above the chart.
+Fig220.127.116.11 Right: HRES PMSL (hPa) in blue and spread of the ensemble members (represented by their Standard Deviation, purple shading).
+Colour scale for spread in hPa shown above the chart.

 Fig18.104.22.168 Left: Ensemble mean PMSL (hPa) in blue with Normalised Standard Deviation (coloured shading, see Fig22.214.171.124).
 Normalised Standard Deviation is a function of lead time and of geographical location.
-Colour scale in hPa shown above the chart.
+Colour scale for Normalised Standard Deviation in hPa shown above the chart.

 Consider the charts for T+120 (Fig126.96.36.199) and T+72 (Fig188.8.131.52), both verifying at 00UTC 13 September 2017.